jckarter/clay/doc/language-reference.md

     # Grammar
     StaticArgument -> "static" Pattern

 Functions may match against values computed at compile-time using `static` arguments.
-A `static` argument matches against the result of a corresponding [static expression](#staticexpressions) at the call site using [pattern matching].
+A `static` argument matches against the result of a corresponding [static expression](#staticexpressions) at the call site using [pattern matching](#patternmatching).

     // Example
     define beetlejuice;